aternosorg/renderchest/README.md

 ### Requirements
 - PHP 8.1+
 - ext-imagick
-- ext-pcntl (optional, required for multithreading)
+- ext-pcntl (optional, allows more efficient multithreading)

 ### Usage
 To use renderchest, a valid Minecraft assets directory is required.